 As your body breaks down acetaminophen, it converts it into a harmful substance.
 Your liver then processes this substance and removes it from the body.
 As you might know, the liver works as a detoxifying organ in the body.

-Drinking alcohol while you take acetaminophen causes your body to make more of the harmful substance, making it harder for the liver to get rid of it.
+Drinking alcohol while taking acetaminophen causes your body to make more of the harmful substance, making it harder for the liver to get rid of it.
 Then, the toxic substance has enough strength to attack the liver, resulting in severe liver damage.

 While this won’t happen on one occasion, over time, chronic alcohol intake depletes the liver from its enzymes and increases your risk of cirrhosis of the liver or liver failure.

-In addition to the long-term effects of mixing these substances, if there’s kidney and liver damage, you’re also more likely to suffer an acetaminophen overdose.
+In addition to the long-term effects of mixing these substances, you’re also more likely to suffer an acetaminophen overdose if there’s kidney and liver damage.
 The maximum dosage for Tylenol is about 3,000 mg per day.
 Exceeding this dose may worsen the effects of liver damage and could potentially cause death.

 For the most part, acetaminophen overdoses are accidental.
 People don’t realize how much they’re taking and how severe the side effects can be.